vakanen/python-jisho-cli/README.md

 # python-jisho-cli
-A simple Python 3 CLI for searching the Jisho dictionary using its public API.
+A simple Python 3 script for searching the [Jisho dictionary](https://jisho.org/) using its public API.

 ![CLI example](example.svg?raw=true)